asuc-octo/tabulator/README.md

 The Elections Tabulator for ASUC Elections.

 ## Using the Tabulator
 A copy of ElectionsApp.app is included in this repo.
 Simply download it and double-click to open the program.
+As a demo, you can load candidates2020Test.txt and 2020ElectionResultsTest.csv.

 ## Developing
 This project currently utilizes PyInstaller to create a simple Mac app/bundle.
 Simply install PyInstaller by running `pip install pyinstaller` then create the bundle by running `pyinstaller ElectionApp.py --onefile --windowed`.
 The bundle can be found in the dist/ directory.